ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

       5904

-  2. SSH onto the host, forwarding the port provided in the previous step (5904 in this case)
+  2. SSH onto the node, forwarding the port provided in the previous step (5904 in this case)

      * The local port can be any available port.
 In this example, 1232 is used: